foolmarks/modelsdk_accelmode/README.md

 # Running a Model on a Hardware Platform #

+This tutorial demonstrates the following steps:

+  * Running a trained FP32 ONNX model to provide baseline results.
+  * Loading, Quantizing and Compiling of the trained FP32 model.
+  * Evaluation of the quantized model.
+  * Benchmarking of the compiled model.
-This tutorial shows how to run a model on a hardware platform using the .execute_in_accelerator_mode() API.
+  * Executing a compiled model on a hardware platform.

 ## Datasets as Numpy files ##

-For convenience, the training and validation data is provided as two numpy files - train_dataset.npz and validation_dataset.npz.
+For convenience, the calibration and validation data is provided as two numpy files - calib_dataset.npz and validation_dataset.npz.

 Each file contains two numpy arrays, the 'x' array contains the images and the 'y' array contains the segmentation masks (i.e. class labels for each pixel).